typhomnt/Website/content/post/npr_blender.md

 ---
-title: "Making a NPR Shader in blender"
+title: "Making a NPR Shader in Blender"
+summary: Introduction to NPR inside Blender for a basic but complete shader.
 date: 2019-02-20T16:22:09+01:00
 draft: false
 ---